Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: Abstract

 \section{Abstract}

-We present a novel stochastic variational Gaussian process ($\mathcal{GP}$) inference method, based on a posterior over a learnable set of weighted pseudo input-output points (coresets).
-Instead of a free-form variational family, the proposed coreset-based, variational tempered family for $\mathcal{GP}$s (CVTGP) is defined in terms of the $\mathcal{GP}$ prior and the data-likelihood; hence, accommodating the modeling inductive biases.
-We derive CVTGP's lower bound for the log-marginal likelihood via marginalization of the proposed posterior over latent $\mathcal{GP}$ coreset variables, and show it is amenable to stochastic optimization.
-CVTGP reduces the learnable parameter size to $\bigO{M}$, enjoys numerical stability, and maintains $\bigO{M^3}$ time- and $\bigO{M^2}$ space-complexity, by leveraging a coreset-based tempered posterior that, in turn, provides sparse and explainable representations of the data.
-Results on simulated and real-world regression problems with Gaussian observation noise validate that CVTGP provides better evidence lower-bound estimates and predictive root mean squared error than alternative stochastic $\mathcal{GP}$ inference methods.
+We introduce a novel stochastic variational inference method for Gaussian process ($\gp$) regression, by deriving a posterior over a learnable set of coresets: \ie over pseudo-input/output, weighted pairs.
+Unlike former free-form variational families for stochastic inference, our coreset-based variational $\gp$ (CVGP\footnote{Code is available at \url{github.com/ketencimert/cvgp}.}) is defined in terms of the $\gp$ prior and the (weighted) data likelihood.
+This formulation naturally incorporates inductive biases of the prior, and ensures its kernel and likelihood dependencies are shared with the posterior.
+We derive a variational lower-bound on the log-marginal likelihood by marginalizing over the latent $\gp$ coreset variables, and show that CVGP's lower-bound is amenable to stochastic optimization.
+CVGP reduces the dimensionality of the variational parameter search space to linear $\bigO{M}$ complexity, while ensuring numerical stability at $\bigO{M^3}$ time complexity and $\bigO{M^2}$ space complexity.
+Evaluations on real-world and simulated regression problems demonstrate that CVGP achieves superior inference and predictive performance than state-of-the-art, stochastic sparse $\gp$ approximation methods.

-\section{Introduction}
+\section{INTRODUCTION}

+Training $\gp$s efficiently with large datasets has been a long-standing challenge, as exact inference complexities grow $O(N^3)$ in time and $O(N^2)$ in space requirements.